-I realize hate is a strong word.
-But it’s the one I prefer here.
-I’ve seen so much negative results caused by gossip.
+I realize hate is a strong word, but it’s the one I prefer here.
+I’ve seen so many negative results caused by gossip.

-Relational gossip – especially among believers – shouldn’t even exist.
-We have to violate a lot of principles of God’s plan for the church and believers for it to exist at all.
+Relational gossip, especially among believers, shouldn’t even exist.
+We have to violate a lot of principles of God’s plan for the church and believers for it to be present at all.

 Gossip is destructive and has no part in our lives or in the church.
-I’ve counseled with families caught in drama after the loss of a loved one and gossip is fueling their division.
+I’ve counseled with families caught in drama, such as after the loss of a loved one, and gossip is fueling their division.
 I have witnessed gossip destroy a healthy work environment.
-And, I have worked with so many churches where gossip – drama – is a leading cause of why the church isn’t healthy – isn’t growing – isn’t accomplishing all God has for the church.
+And, I have worked with so many churches where gossip – drama – is a leading cause of why the church isn’t healthy, isn’t growing, and isn’t accomplishing all God has for the church.

 And, I’ve learned a few things about gossip.